 Cancer treatments can affect fertility in different ways:

-- radiotherapy can affect egg production.
-It can also damage the ovaries or womb, and reduce hormone levels.
-Different types of radiotherapy have different effects on fertility
+- radiotherapy can affect egg production and can also damage the ovaries or womb, and reduce hormone levels; different types of radiotherapy have different effects on fertility

 - surgery to your womb, ovaries or pituitary gland can affect your fertility

 - hormonal therapy reduces or blocks the hormones in your body; the effects on fertility are usually temporary